Jesse Ruiz (lawyer)

-Jesse H. Ruiz (born February 17, 1965) is an American politician, lawyer, and businessman.
-He has previously held the positions of deputy governor of Illinois for education, chairman of the Illinois State Board of Education, president of the Chicago Park District Board of Commissioners, vice president of the Chicago Board of Education, and interim CEO of Chicago Public Schools..
+Jesse H. Ruiz (born February 17, 1965) is an American lawyer, politician, and businessman.
+He has previously held the positions of deputy governor of Illinois for education, chairman of the Illinois State Board of Education, president of the Chicago Park District Board of Commissioners, vice president of the Chicago Board of Education, and interim CEO of Chicago Public Schools.
 He currently works in the private sector as chief compliance officer and general counsel to the Vistria Group.
+He also currently serves as chairman of the University of Illinois System Board of Trustees.